berenslab/eff-ph/README.md

 ## Usage
 Compute the persistent homology of a toy dataset with `compute_ph.py`, of toy datasets with outliers with `compute_ph_outliers.py` and that of a single-cell dataset with `compute_ph_real_data.py`.
-Changing the dataset in the top of the script allows to compute the persistent homology of different datasets.
+For the cycle matching experiments run the script `compute_matchings.py` Changing the dataset in the top of the script allows to compute the persistent homology of different datasets.
 ```
 cd scripts
 python compute_ph.py